-6. Related Party Transactions
+7. Related Party Transactions

-The Company was initially funded by a company that is owned by certain directors of the Company.
-Cash was received from the issuance of two unsecured promissory notes (see footnote 5).
+The Company was initially funded by Holdings which is owned by certain directors of the Company.
+Cash was received from the issuance of two unsecured promissory notes (see footnote 6).
 The proceeds were used as working capital until the Company was able to consummate its Public Offering.
 Both notes were repaid in full in May 2006.

 Two of the Company's directors are employees of FTN Midwest Securities Corp.
-FTN Midwest Securities Corp., who was the underwriter in the Company's Public Offering, received an underwriting discount of 7%, a non-accountable expense allowance of 1% and an option to purchase 833,333 shares for a fee of \$100.
+FTN Midwest Securities Corp., who was the underwriter in the Company's initial public offering, received an underwriting discount of 7%, a non-accountable expense allowance of 1% and an option to purchase 833,333 shares for a fee of \$100.
 The Company reserved for these directors 2,416,666 shares of its common stock held in treasury.